iamrahil/dotfiles/nvim/README.markdown

 ### Clipboard
 * " : in Normal/Visual mode, open the clipboard registers
 * Control-R : in Insert mode, open the clipboard registers
+* Leader-gy : Copy github/lab link for the line/block to clipboard

 ### LSP specific keybindings